Ardit Tahiri

-Ardit Tahiri (born 6 October 2002) is a Kosovan professional footballer who plays as a centre-forward for Veikkausliiga club HJK Helsinki on loan from Llapi.
+Ardit Tahiri (born 6 October 2002) is a Kosovan professional footballer who plays as a centre-forward for Ukrainian Premier League club Kolos Kovalivka.

 Club career

 Early career / Besa Pejë

 Tahiri started playing football at the age of 9 with Liria Milloshevë, where after three years he transferred to 2 Korriku, one of the clubs in the capital of Kosovo.
 On 18 September 2020, he joined Kosovo Superleague side Besa Pejë.
 His debut with Besa Pejë came a day later against Ballkani after being named in the starting line-up.

 Drita

 On 14 August 2021, Tahiri signed a three-year contract with Kosovo Superleague club Drita.
 His debut with Drita came seven days later against Feronikeli after coming on as a substitute at 66th minute in place of Erjon Vucaj and scored his side's goals during a 2–1 home win.

 Dinamo City

 On 15 January 2024, Tahiri joined Kategoria Superiore side Dinamo City.
 His debut with Dinamo City came nine days later in the 2023–24 Albanian Cup round of 16 against Laçi after coming on as a substitute in the 73rd minute in place of Lorenco Vila.